-6.1(1) A member in good standing who is 65 years of age or more, or who was designated a life member pursuant to The Engineering Profession Act, as it existed on March 5, 1997, and who is retired is eligible to be granted life member status by Council.

-(2) Life members have no right to practice but are entitled to vote at all meetings of the Association.
+- 6.1(1) A member in good standing or who was designated a life member pursuant to The Engineering Profession Act, as it existed on March 5, 1997, and who is retired is eligible to be granted life member status by Council. - (2) Life members have no right to practice but are entitled to vote at all meetings of the Association.

-(3) Life members are not required to pay the prescribed fee for annual membership.

-(4) A life member who wishes to regain their right to practice shall notify Council of their intention and will be subject to payment of the prescribed fee for membership and licence on a prorated basis as determined by the Registrar.
+- (3) Life members are not required to pay the prescribed fee for annual membership. - (4) A life member who wishes to regain their right to practice shall notify Council of their intention and will be subject to payment of the prescribed fee for membership and licence on a prorated basis as determined by the Registrar.